 - Keep detailed records of everything involving the crash, i.e., records of what happened, receipts from expenses occurred, etc.

 We realize how you feel.
 You want to get on the road and start driving.
 We don’t blame you a single bit.
 However, driving is a lot like getting married.
 If you rush into things and don’t take your time, you’re apt to find yourself in a sticky situation.
 That you made it through this whole document certainly bodes well for you, but we hope you take the additional steps of also following through on your research.
-That said, we wish you the best of luck.
+Remember than comparing multiple free car insurance quotes has proven to be the best money-saving strategy for millions of drivers.
+That said, we wish you the best of luck finding quality cheap auto insurance.
 Stay safe out there!